 ***This course is not available for the Track C July/August learning period.***

-In this course, you will explore principles of evolutionary biology and ecology.
-Topics include evolutionary relationships, natural selection, biodiversity & health, and interactions in an ecosystems.
+In this course, you will explore the principles of evolutionary biology and ecology.
+Topics include evolutionary relationships, natural selection, biodiversity & health, and interactions in ecosystems.

 Activities include hominid skull comparisons, comparing embryos and homologous structures of different animals, designing an experiment to test the effects of soil contamination on plants, creating a food web, and growing bacteria from your own body!

-This is a great course to help learner transition to High School Biology.
+This is a great course to help learners transition to High School Biology.

 Next Generation Science Standards (NGSS) Covered:

 MS-LS4-1.
 Analyze and interpret data for patterns in the fossil record that document the existence, diversity, extinction, and change of life forms throughout the history of life on Earth under the assumption that natural laws operate today as in the past.